dwave-training/number-partitioning/README.md

 the QUBO dictionary (Q) that is provided to the D-Wave QPU and choose appropriate values for `chainstrength` and `numruns`.

-To run your program type `python npp.py`.
-You have successfully completed the exercise when you are able to see output showing S0 sum and S1 sum are both equal to 83.
+You have successfully completed the exercise when you are able to see an output showing S0 sum and S1 sum are both equal to 83.

 To complete the program, please complete the following: